faecode/faedev/readme.md

 # A monorepo for FAE platform related open-source libraries

 ## Development
-To add new package, just create directory withing monorepo and `yarn init` name your monorepo in format `@faedev/package-name`
+To add new package:
+- have a hygen cli tool installed - npm intall -g hygen
+- run hygen package new package-name

 ## Adding dependencies
 ### Adding global development dependencies